puli/repository/docs/repository-management/composer.rst

 Handling Override Conflicts
 ---------------------------

-If multiple packages try to override the same path, an :class:`Puli\\Extension\\Composer\\RepositoryLoader\\OverrideConflictException` will be thrown and the overrides will be ignored.
+If multiple packages try to override the same path, a :class:`Puli\\Extension\\Composer\\RepositoryBuilder\\ResourceConflictException` will be thrown.
 The reason for this behavior is that Puli can't know in which order the overrides should be applied.

+There are two possible fixes for this problem:

+1. One of the packages explicitly adds the name of the other package to its "override" key.

-You can fix this problem by adding the key "override-order" to the composer.json file of the **root project**.
-In this key, you can define the order in which packages should override a path in the repository:
+2. You specify the key "package-order" in the composer.json file of the **root project**.

+With the "package-order" key you can specify in which order the packages should be loaded:

 .. code-block:: json

     {
-        "name": "my/application",
         "require": {
             "acme/blog": "*",
+            "acme/blog-extension-1": "*"
-            "acme/blog-extension": "*"
+            "acme/blog-extension-2": "*"
         },
         "extra": {
             "resources": {
-                "override": {
                 "/acme/blog/css": "resources/acme/blog/css",
             },
-                "override-order": {
-                    "/acme/blog/css": ["acme/blog-extension", "my/application"]
+            "package-order": ["acme/blog-extension-1", "acme/blog-extension-2"]
         }
     }
-        }
-    }

-In this example, the application requires the package "acme/blog" and another package "acme/blog-extension" which overrides the ``/acme/blog/css`` directory.
+In this example, the application requires the package "acme/blog" and two packages "acme/blog-extension-1" and  "acme/blog-extension-2" which both override the ``/acme/blog/css`` directory.
+Neither package defines the other one in its "override" key.

-To complicate things, the application overrides this path as well.
-Through the "override-order" key, you can tell Puli that the overrides in "vendor/application" should be preferred over those in "acme/blog-extension".
+Through the "package-order" key, you tell Puli that the resources from "acme/blog-extension-1" are loaded before those in "acme/blog-extension-2".
+This means that "acme/blog-extension-2" will override "acme/blog-extension-1".

 If you query the path of the file style.css again, and if that file exists in all three packages, you will get a result like this: